What is Life Insurance in New Zealand?

 How much life insurance do I need?

 A common rule is 10 times your annual income, but consider your mortgage balance, debts, dependents' needs, future education costs, and funeral expenses.
-Most NZ families need $300,000-$1,000,000 coverage.
-Use calculators or consult advisers for personalized recommendations.
+Coverage needs vary by family.
+Use calculators or consult a licensed financial adviser for personalised recommendations.

 What is income protection insurance?

-Income protection insurance pays a monthly benefit (typically 70-80% of your income) if you can't work due to illness or injury.
-Benefits usually start after a waiting period (14-90 days) and continue until you can return to work or reach the benefit period limit (usually 2-5 years or age 65).
+Income protection insurance pays a monthly benefit that replaces a proportion of your pre-disability income if you can't work due to illness or injury.
+Benefits usually start after a waiting period (commonly 14 to 90 days) and continue until you can return to work or reach the benefit period limit (often a fixed number of years or up to age 65).
+Check policy wording for the exact replacement ratio and benefit period.

 What is trauma or critical illness insurance?